-A heart transplant replaces a severely diseased or malformed heart with a new heart from a human organ donor.
-This procedure is considered for late-stage heart failure after other treatment attempts have failed.
-Transplantation is a treatment, not a cure, for heart failure.
-When it is successful, it offers an average of 9 to 15 years of additional life.
-Patients considering transplantation should keep in mind that surgery is only one step in the process.
-There are several other steps in the process:
+Heart transplant surgery, also called cardiac transplantation, replaces a severely diseased or malformed heart with a new heart from a human organ donor.
+Heart transplant is considered for patients with advanced heart failure after other treatments are no longer helpful.
+Heart transplantation is a successful treatment for advanced heart failure that offers an average of 9 to 15 years of additional, high-quality life.

-Lifelong maintenance medication: You must commit to taking daily medication (immunosuppressants) to prevent rejection of the donor heart and other medications to protect from infections and complications.
+After surgery and recovery, patients begin life with their new heart and medications.
+Patients must commit to taking daily medications called immunosuppressants to prevent rejection of the donor heart.
+They also take other medications to protect from infections and complications.